aria-ease/aria-ease/README.md

 ## Features

+Don't spend hours wrestling with accessibility code.
+Aria-Ease provides pre-built, customizable functions that help you integrate accessibility seamlessly into your development workflow.
+It simplifies the process of adding essential accessibility features to common UI components like menus, accordions, and checkboxes, e.t.c.
+This allows you to focus on building great user experiences for everyone.

 The package currently has support for 5 components: accordions, blocks, checkboxes, menus, radio buttons

-Add accessibility to menu: menu can be a dropdown, side menu, slide navigation e.t.c.
+Add accessibility to menu: menu can be a dropdown, slide navigation menu, e.t.c.
 Basically any component that toggles display and has a list of interactive children items.
 The function creates a focus trap within the menu and focus can be navigated using the arrow keys.
 The escape key also closes the menu and returns the focus back to the trigger.

 The makeMenuAccessible function takes two string arguments; the id of the menu, the class name of the children items of the menu.
 And should only be invoked after the menu has become visible or added to the DOM.
 When the menu is visible the first item of the menu is in focus and focus can be navigated using the Arrow keys.
 The Space and Enter keys clicks the menu item if they are buttons or links element.
 The Escape key closes the menu, and returns the focus back to the button that toggles the menu.
 The Tab key exits the trap.